Winona Ryder Gets Three Years’ Probation

 %mlink(STRY:; PHOTO:JMB101-120602; AUDIO:%)

-Suprior Court Judge Elden Fox ordered her to pay $10,000 in fines and restitution and perform 480 hours of community service.
+In imposing three years’ probation, Superior Court Judge Elden Fox also ordered her to pay $10,000 in fines and restitution and perform 480 hours of community service.

-Ryder, 31, made no statement to the court other than to acknowledge the judge's warning.
-She was also ordered to participate in a court-approved drug and psychological counseling program.
+Ryder, who was convicted of taking more than $5,500 worth of merchandise, made no statement other than to acknowledge the judge’s warning.
+She also was ordered to participate in a court-approved drug and psychological counseling program.

 ``It is not my intention to make an example of you,″ Fox told Ryder.
 But he said she had disappointed many people and she would have to ``confront certain issues″ that led to her behavior.